 7 tips on renting out investment properties — gathered from realty groups and experienced landlords

 - Find a good location.
 Account for walkability, school districts, low crime rates and public transportation when looking for the perfect spot.

 - Details are everything.
-Make sure that everything (lights, electrical outlets, appliances, etc.) is working properly and that every little chip is filled before you show.
+Make sure that all the features and amenities — lights, electrical outlets, appliances and so on — are working properly and that every little chip is filled before you show.

 - Plan for unexpected costs.
 Surprise damages that aren’t caught on inspection can set you back thousands of dollars.
 Set up a handyman fund that accounts for more than just the repairs you’re expecting.